teemoscutie/cute_edx_analyzer/README.md

 ### Peak detection
 It will be possible to include a peak detection.
 Currently, this detection is highly inaccurate and should only be used for reference purposes to identify peaks manually.
 I aim for an adjustable resolution with printed errors.
+Therefore, standards for script learing are required.
+Those are going to be implemented, to ensure a more accurate peak detection.
+Thus, EDX spectra from biologist undergraduates are used to understand given peak detection from TESCAN Clara Software.
+Furthermore, the sputtering material should provide limits for element detection.
+This is possible due to known precise element composition.

 ---